elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     Device Boot Start End Blocks Id System

-There are currently no partitions on it and it&#8217;s size is 8GB.
-So let&#8217;s create 3 partitions of size 2GB and mark them as ext3 and 1 partition of size 2GB and mark it as a swap partition.
+There are currently no partitions on it and it's size is 8GB.
+So let's create 3 partitions of size 2GB and mark them as ext3 and 1 partition of size 2GB and mark it as a swap partition.
 The creation of the first one looks like this:

     [root@rhel01 ~]# fdisk /dev/sdb